-To accomplish the stated purpose of the school, the teachers at the Yellow School have been carefully chosen based on their educational background and experience, their personalities and for the warmth, love and concern they exhibit towards children.
+In order to accomplish the stated purpose of the school, the teachers at the Yellow School have been carefully chosen on the basis of their educational background and experience, their personalities and for the warmth, love and concern they exhibit towards children.
 Staff members are well educated in child development, have an understanding and appreciation of young children and value, respect, and care for them as unique individuals.

 All lead teachers have at least a Bachelor's degree, as do many of our assistants, and all staff members are fully qualified.
-All our staff participates in a minimum of 24 hours of continuing education each year, which includes attending workshops, lab schools, seminars, staff meetings and reading professional publications.
+All of our staff participates in a minimum of 24 hours of continuing education each year, which includes attending workshops, lab schools, seminars, staff meetings and reading professional publications.
 Some of our teachers teach (or have taught) workshops in Houston and other cities.